Grow Your Accounting Business Online With WordPress

 - Income Tax Variation Forms

-Providing useful tools, gadgets and applications for businesses (or links to these tools) can help increase visitor engagement and add significant value to your target audience.
-Calculators, such as loan and tax calculators, are useful tools for accounting websites.
-Other tools would include time cards, or retirement and interest calculators.
+Providing unique online tools and applications for businesses can help increase visitor engagement and add value to your potential clients.
+Calculators, such as loan and tax calculators, are great tools to add to accounting websites.
+Others would include time cards, and retirement and interest calculators.

-In the next section of this detailed guide, we will be discussing a several online tools you can add to your accounting or financial services website using WordPress plugins that can help to improve your search engine optimization, improve user engagement and drive more traffic to your business.
+In part two, we look at a several WordPress plugins and themes you can add to your accounting site that improve search engine optimization, improve user engagement and drive more traffic to your business.